Harsh-Ajay-Babhre/Expense-Tracker/README.md

 "# Expense-Tracker"
 Here’s a `README.md` template for your Expense Tracker project on GitHub.
 It includes an introduction, features, installation steps, usage instructions, and more.
+A few changes have been made recemtly so you might find some new features or bugs.
+If so, please contact me on - harshbabhre2404@gmail.com, so that i can rectify them and give you the new script as soon as possible.
+Thank you!

 ---